risc0/risc0-rust-examples/waldo/README.md

 `waldo_core::image` module is implemented a specific MerkleTree type for images, and an `ImageOracle` type which can be used in the guest for image operations.

-Simmilar Merkle tree abtractions can be used to, for example, ensure a secret word is part of a dictionary, a payment destination is not in a list of banned addresses, or that a user is in the set of authorized users.
+Similar Merkle tree abstractions can be used to, for example, ensure a secret word is part of a dictionary, a payment destination is not in a list of banned addresses, or that a user is in the set of authorized users.